LiberTEM/LiberTEM/docs/source/udf/advanced.rst

     `Dask Array API <https://docs.dask.org/en/latest/array-api.html>`_ when
     building `merge_all` functions.
 The same advice applies to any post-processing applied after merging (:ref:`udf final post processing`).

+The return value from :code:`merge_all` must be a dictionary of merged result arrays with the keys matching the declared result buffers.
+There is, however, no requirement to return merged results for all existing buffers, though any that are missing will not contain results from the computation and are likely to be filled with zeros.